PhantomCatz/Team-2637-Steamworks-Code/README.md

-This is Team 2637, Phantom Catz.
+This is Team 2637, Phantom Catz, from Peninsula High School